Maryland man accused of plotting to run van into National Harbor crowd, 'keep driving and driving and driving'

 CLICK HERE TO GET THE FOX NEWS APP

+It wasn't immediately clear if Henry had a lawyer.
 A detention hearing is scheduled for Tuesday.